About Venture Capital and Portugal Ventures Activity

 The Business Plan must include the investment amount requested from Portugal Ventures, as well as how it is to be used.
 However, the investment amount and use thereof can be revised during negotiations.

-Yes, a pitch video is mandatory.
+The pitch video is mandatory, when is required in the application form.
 It is a very important tool, especially in the pre-screening stage.
 It does not have to be a professional video.
 All you need is your computer or your phone’s camera so that you can tell us about the project (founders/team, problem/opportunity, solution and value proposition, technology, competition/differentiation, market, sales, financial situation, etc.).

 If you upload the video as an unlisted video, only people who know the link can view it.
 An unlisted video will not appear on any of YouTube’s public spaces (channels, search results or homepage).